Milofow/Milofow/Research/Cultural differences & ethics research.md

 ## Ethics

 ### What is ethics in software engineering?
-I think ethics in software engineering are almost the same as in life.
-The association for computing machinery (ACM) has established a code of ethics, that shows how ethics should be applied to an (software) engineer, but also as help while making ethical decisions.
+I think ethics in software engineering are almost the same as in real life.
+The association for computing machinery (ACM) has established a code of ethics, that shows how ethics should be applied to an (software) engineer, but also help to make ethical decisions.
 The code of ethics can be found [here](acm.org/code-of-ethics).

 A short version describing this code of ethics:
 > Software engineers shall commit themselves to making the analysis, specification, design, development, testing and maintenance of software a beneficial and respected